Open menu

 a) Lengthy rendering

 As a rule, Elasticsearch returns the needed response quickly.
-But sometimes, not all product data is kept in Elasticsearch, and for displaying results, Magento has to seek and load it from its own databases.
-This makes users wait longer.
+But sometimes, not all product data is kept in the Elasticsearch server, and for displaying results, Magento has to seek and load it from its own databases.
+This makes Magento Elasticsearch slow, requiring users to wait longer.

 For instance, we need to showcase the following info in search results: product names, core characteristics, a link, and an image.
-All this data fetches from Elasticsearch, except for photos saved in Magento.
-If you transfer them into Elasticsearch, you’ll reduce the number of queries to Magento and accelerate the data output.
-By the way, check out our Magento image optimization guide on how to make media files load even quicker.
+All this data is fetched from the Elasticsearch server, except for photos saved in Magento.
+If you transfer them into Magento 2 Elasticsearch, you'll reduce the number of queries to Magento and accelerate the data output.
+By the way, check out our guide on how to make media files load even quicker.

 Prices and other dynamic data are traditionally stored in Magento.
 But you can keep all static data in Elasticsearch and generate search results based mostly on it.